 Looking for a “fresh start” as he enters his eighth NBA season, Grizzlies big man Jaren Jackson Jr. announced recently that he’s changing his uniform number, writes Rohan Nadkarni of NBC News.
 Jackson will give up his familiar number 13, which he has worn since his rookie season of 2018/19, in favor of number 8, which his father wore for part of his NBA career.

 “It’s super personal to me.
-It’s super personal to my family,” Jackson said about the switch.
+It’s super personal to my family,” Jackson said of the switch.
 “I’m connected with 8 in a real way.
 It reaches into the territory of new beginnings.
 It’s infinite.
 It’s just a good place to draw energy from.”

 Jackson’s new number won’t be the only change as Memphis tries to rebound after being swept out of the playoffs by Oklahoma City.
 New head coach Tuomas Iisalo will lead the team into training camp after replacing Taylor Jenkins late last season, and the Grizzlies will have to adjust to the loss of Desmond Bane, Jackson’s teammate for the past five seasons, who was traded to Orlando in June.